project-s4/grs-backend/DEPLOYMENT_NOTES.md

 - Prefer IPv4 connections
 - Use connection pooling

+**IMPORTANT:** If your `DATABASE_URL` hostname resolves only to IPv6 (which Render cannot connect to), you need to use Supabase's connection pooler or IPv4-enabled endpoint.

+**Solution:** In your Supabase dashboard:
+1. Go to Settings → Database
+2. Use the "Connection Pooler" connection string instead of the "Direct Connection"
+3. The pooler connection string should use an IPv4-enabled hostname

+Alternatively, you can use Supabase's Transporter or set up IPv4 networking in Supabase.

-If issues persist, verify your `DATABASE_URL` is correctly set in Render dashboard environment variables.
+If issues persist, verify your `DATABASE_URL` is correctly set in Render dashboard environment variables and that it uses an IPv4-compatible endpoint.

 ## After Deployment